24-HOUR AMBULATORY BLOOD PRESSURE MONITORING

 Masked Hypertension

-Masked hypertension refers to the opposite situation, where a person's blood pressure readings are normal when measured in a medical setting, but is elevated outside of that environment.
-This can be due to various factors such as stress at home or work, lack of physical activity, poor diet, or other medical conditions.
+Masked hypertension refers to the opposite situation, where a person's blood pressure readings are normal when measured in a medical setting but elevated outside of that environment.
+This discrepancy underscores the importance of BP monitoring in various contexts, not just clinically.
+Factors contributing to masked hypertension may include stress at home or work, lack of physical activity, poor diet, or other medical conditions, all of which highlight the critical role of continuous BP monitoring in accurately diagnosing and managing blood pressure issues.

 Benefits of 24-Hour Ambulatory Blood Pressure Monitoring

 One of the most crucial benefits of 24-hour ambulatory blood pressure monitoring is its ability to provide an accurate and comprehensive assessment of an individual's blood pressure patterns.
-This is because this type of monitoring doesn't just measure a person's blood pressure once; rather, it continuously measures it over a 24-hour period.
-This allows doctors to better understand how a person's blood pressure changes throughout the day during daily activities, and if any potential cardiovascular risks or diseases are present.
+This is because this type of monitoring doesn't just measure a person's blood pressure once but continuously measures it in a 24-hour period.
+This allows doctors to understand better how a person's blood pressure changes throughout the day during daily activities and if any potential cardiovascular risk factors or diseases are present.
 Here are some of the benefits of 24-hour ABPM:

 More Accurate Assessment of Blood Pressure